Scratch That

 Takeaways

-• Even if not required for a project, do the research and confirm your hypothesis
+• Even if not required for a project, do user research and confirm your hypothesis

 • Don’t skip on usability testing’s, even if you don’t have a lot of time to adjust the designs